spren9er/tilez/README.md

 - flexible — _can be used with SVG, HTML or renderless components_
 - reactive — _all tiles adapt to changes of root tile_
 - free of dependencies — _except for Svelte_
-- opinionated — _the way the layout algorithm works, see [here](#how-does-the-layout-algorithm-work)_
+- opinionated — _the way the layout algorithm works (see [here](#how-does-the-layout-algorithm-work))_
 - robust — _handles edge cases very well_
 - light-weight — _does not add more than a few KB to your Svelte application_

-The original idea of **_tilez_** was to build an abstraction layer for creating compositions of arbitrary SVG charts in Svelte, where the result is a single SVG chart.
+The main application of **_tilez_** is to use it as an abstraction layer for creating compositions and layers of arbitrary SVG charts in Svelte, where the final result is a single SVG chart.

 Here is an example of a composition of several different _Observable Plot_ charts, which makes up an [UpSet plot](https://upset.app).
-Charts are embedded in a simple **tilez** layout.
+Individual charts are embedded in a simple **tilez** layout.

 <img src="https://github.com/spren9er/tilez/blob/main/static/tilez_upset.svg?raw=true" width="550px">